Files

 16. Generate the Data Validation Report Using an SQLExecutor

 Let’s create the Data Validation Report for missing addresses using the SQLExecutor transformer.
-The SQLExecutor allows for midstream database queries to be performed.
+The SQLExecutor enables midstream database queries.

 Add an SQLExecutor to the canvas and connect it to the SQLCreator <Schema> output port–we’re simply using the schema feature as an initiator for the SQLExecutor.

 Click the ellipsis next to the SQL Statement parameter.
-Let’s create a SQL statement that queries for water meter features don’t have any associated addresses.
+Let’s create a SQL statement to query for water meters without associated addresses.
 We’ll do this by joining the water meters table with the addresses table and determining which features have no postal codes:

 Connect the Result output port from the SQL Executor to the Missing Addresses writer feature type.